-It may be surprising to know that it is very easy for a female cat to become pregnant.
-A cat begins her reproductive cycle as early as 4 months of age and can become pregnant that early as well.
-Cats were designed to give birth in the warm months and so are typically reproductively active in the spring, summer, and fall, although this is not the case 100% of the time.
+It may be surprising to know that it is easy for a female cat to become pregnant.
+A cat reproductive cycle begins as early as 4 months of age and can become pregnant that early.
+Cats were designed to give birth in the warm months and are typically reproductively active in the spring, summer, and fall, although this is not the case 100% of the time.
 Cats can be sneaky about their heat cycles and can easily become pregnant when in heat.
 All it takes is for the female cat to escape outside and meet a male or a young pair of male and female cats who live together to mate while you unexpectedly thought they were too young to do so.

 Ideally, a cat should be fully vaccinated, dewormed, on regular flea prevention, and tested negative for the feline leukemia virus (FELV) and feline immunodeficiency virus (FIV).
 In many cases, a young cat will become pregnant before these important details have been addressed.
 If you find out your cat is pregnant by accident and has not been vaccinated, it is best not to vaccinate until after birth.
 If the mother cat has not been vaccinated, the kittens are often born more prone to birth defects and illnesses.